Debjit1122/debjit1122/README.md

 - If it’s hard to debug, it’s not done
 - Scale is a design constraint, not a future problem

-I enjoy working across frontend, backend, and infrastructure — especially where decisions in one layer affect the others.
+I enjoy working across frontend, backend, and infrastructure — especially where decisions in one layer ripple into the others.

 ---